 Conditions for case creation: When an email is received, some configurations/ scenarios to handle.

-- Create records for email from unknown senders.
+- Create records for emails from unknown senders.

-- Create case if a valid entitlement exists for the customer
+- Create a case if a valid entitlement exists for the customer

 - Create cases for activities associated with a resolved case

-- Send automatic email response to customer on record creation
+- Send automatic email response to a customer on record creation

-They are used to track multiple issues for a customer or track the same issue that’s affecting multiple customer or where work needs to be done by various departments for closure.
-While each case has its own details, a child case cannot have another child.
+They are used to track multiple issues for a customer or track the same issue that’s affecting multiple customers or where work needs to be done by various departments for closure.
+While each case has its own details, a child’s case cannot have another child.
 The closure on such cases needs to be configured.

-- Close all child cases when parent case is closed
+- Close all child cases when the parent case is closed

 - Don’t allow parent case closure until all child cases are closed